shree-3143/Breast-Cancer-Tumour-Type-Identifier/README.md

 Overall, the model is relatively accurate.
 There are only 7 tumours that the model has identified incorrectly, some being a False-Positive and others being a False-Negative.

-In the future, to try and attain closer to 100% accuracy for the predictions of the testing data, I will endeavor to change parameters in the existing models, and experiment with other models.
+In the future, to try and attain closer to 100% accuracy for the predictions of the testing data, I will endeavour to change parameters in the existing models, and experiment with other models.